NavigationContentFooter

 What is a Project?

 You can create multiple Projects within an Organization, to enable you to group your resources.
-Each Organization has at least one Project, called default, to which all resources you create (Instances, Kubernetes Kapsules, Object Storage buckets, etc.) are added if no other Projects are created.
+Each Organization has at least one default Project to which all resources you create (Instances, Kubernetes Kapsules, Object Storage buckets, etc.) are added if no other Projects are created.

-When you create new Projects, you can choose which Project to add resources to, or manage resources in.
+When you create new Projects, you can choose the Project in which you want to add or manage resources.
 However, Object Storage has its own limitations which make it harder to manipulate Projects, specifically via an API.
 When carrying out actions on Scaleway Object Storage resources via the Scaleway console, the target Project can be still selected from the Project dashboard or drop-down menu.

 API keys